Cash (1933 film)

-Cash is a 1933 British comedy film directed by Zoltan Korda and starring Edmund Gwenn, Wendy Barrie and Robert Donat.
+Cash is a 1933 British comedy film directed by Zoltan Korda and starring Robert Donat, Wendy Barrie, Edmund Gwenn and Clifford Heatherley.
 It was made by Alexander Korda's London Film Productions.
+It was shot at Elstree Studios in Hertfordshire.
+It was later released in the United States under the alternative title If I Were Rich.

 Plot

 A businessman on the brink of bankruptcy struggles to keep his company afloat.